From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 6. Other houses outside the Grave Circle B.

-There is another group of excavated houses that lies outside the city walls.
+There is another group of excavated houses that lie outside the city walls.
 These are the House of Shields, the House of the Oil Merchant, the House of the Sphinxes, and the West House.

 Fact or Myth #6: Linear A and Linear B tablets discovery